ali26Y/manuka-love-tracking/README.md

 ## Project Setup

-To install and run the project:
+To install dependencies and run the project:

 `yarn && yarn start`